 - Wear thick gloves when gardening to avoid injury.
 (The gloves will also prevent infection from soil, which contains bacteria.)

-- Use a soft toothbrush to avoid irritating your gums.
+- Use a toothbrush with soft bristles to avoid irritating your gums.

 - If you bleed, apply pressure for about 10 minutes and bandage as needed.